 Because of our efforts, the water usage of each of our avocados is well below the industry average– we use 40.5% less water in Peru1 and 40% less water in California,2 compared to the average grower of each region.

 Once the avocados enter our possession, they are kept temperature-controlled until they reach our customers.
-In certain areas of elevated heat, our avocados are the only ones to benefit from hydrocooling within 24 hours of picking.
-Hydrocooling is a technique where freshly picked avocados are immersed in ice cold water to freeze the ripening process, therefore extending shelf life and preserving fruit quality.
+In certain areas of elevated heat, our avocados benefit from hydrocooling within 24 hours of picking.
+Hydrocooling is a technique where freshly-picked avocados are immersed in ice-cold water to freeze the ripening process, therefore extending shelf life and preserving fruit quality.

 This past year, we reduced the need for recharges of our refrigeration systems.
-This contributed to a 16% decrease in emissions from owned sources within our avocado operations from 2019 to 2020.
+This contributed to a 16% decrease in emissions from owned sources within our avocado operations from our fiscal year (FY) 2019 to FY 2020.

-As part of the packing process, we also apply shelf-life extension technology to many of our avocados to combat food waste – in fact, our current goal is to apply this technology to 22.5 million pounds of avocados by the end of 2021.
-In partnership with Hazel Technologies, the Avolast Powered by Hazel® program is already proving to reduce shrink, meaning that less avocados are spoiling or going to waste.
-Data from one retailer shows that over a 4-month period, shrink decreased by an average of 25.5% and sales increased by an average of 28.9% as a result of the program.
+As part of the packing process, we also apply shelf-life extension technology to many of our avocados to combat food waste.
+In fact, our current goal is to apply this technology to 22.5 million pounds of avocados by the end of 2021.
+In partnership with Hazel Technologies, the Avolast Powered by Hazel® program is already proving to reduce shrink, meaning that fewer avocados are spoiling or going to waste.
+Data from one retailer shows that over a 4-month period, shrink decreased by an average of 25.5%, and sales increased by an average of 28.9% as a result of the program.

 We are constantly looking for ways to distribute our avocados more sustainably – whether by aircraft, ship, or truck.

 Once the avocados reach the store or restaurant, consumers can rest assured that our avocados have taken one of the most sustainable journeys an avocado can take.
-We pride ourselves on providing the finest for our planet, the finest for our product and the finest for our people, in efforts to minimize our global environmental footprint.
-Because of our efforts, and our people’s passion to grow the absolute best avocados on the planet, our avocados become more and more sustainable every year.
+We pride ourselves on providing the finest for our planet, the finest for our product, and the finest for our people, in efforts to minimize our global environmental footprint.

 Mission’s complete Environmental, Social and Governance Report can be read and downloaded on Mission’s Sustainability page.